If you have a incisional hernia, a surgery can fix it.

-What are the benefits of an open incisional hernia repair?
+What are the benefits of surgey?

-Are there any alternatives to this surgery?
+Are there any alternatives to surgey?

-What does the operation involve?
+What does the procedure involve?

 What complications can happen?

-General complications of any operation:
+General complications of any operation

 - Infection of the surgical site (wound)

-- Unsightly scarring
+- Unsightly scarring of your skin

-Specific complications of this operation:
+Specific complications of this operation

-- Developing a lump under the wound
+- Developing a collection of blood (haematoma) or fluid (seroma) under your wound

 - Difficulty passing urine

-- Injury to structures within the hernia
+- Injury to structures that come from your abdomen and are within the hernia

-- Injury to nerves
+- Damage to nerves

 How soon will I recover?